BraulioCP59/React_Portfolio/react-shop/README.md

 WHEN I enter text into the email address field
 THEN I receive a notification if I have entered an invalid email address

-WHEN I am presented with the Resume section
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies

-WHEN I am presented with the Portfolio section
-THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories

 --------------------------------------------------------------------------------------------------------------------------------------------------